-Yarn twist is one of the main performance indicators of the covered yarn.
-It can be seen from Tab.1 that under the same speed condition, the twist of the covered yarn with the front unwinding of the covered yarn tube is larger than that of the covered yarn with the back unwinding of the covered yarn tube.
+Yarn twist is one of the main performance indicators of covered yarn.
+It can be seen from Table 1 that under the same speed conditions, the twist of the covered yarn with front unwinding of the covered yarn tube is larger than that of the covered yarn with back unwinding of the covered yarn tube.
 It can be seen that the twisting efficiency of the front unwinding of the covered yarn tube is higher, the covered yarn is tighter, and the tension between yarns is larger.
-From the standard deviation in Tab.1, it can be seen that the twist fluctuation of covered yarn of the small prototype with the front unwinding of the covered yarn tube is greater than that of the small prototype with the back unwinding of the covered yarn tube.
-It can be seen that the wrapping work of the small prototype is more stable and the covered yarn is more uniform under the condition with the front unwinding of the covered yarn tube.
+From the standard deviation in Table 1, it can be seen that the twist fluctuation of covered yarn of the small prototype with front unwinding of the covered yarn tube is greater than that of the small prototype with back unwinding of the covered yarn tube.
+It can be seen that the wrapping work of the small prototype is more stable and the covered yarn is more uniform with front unwinding of the covered yarn tube.

 4.2 Strength test

-The strength of the yarn is also one of the main performance indicators of the covered yarn.
-The test results of the covered yarn formed by the electronic single-yarn strength tester for the two assembly methods of small prototypes are shown in Tab.2.
+Strength of the yarn is also one of the main performance indicators of the covered yarn.
+The test results of the covered yarn formed by the electronic single-yarn strength tester for the two assembly methods of small prototypes are shown in Table 2.

-Tab.2 Strength experimental test data sheet
+Table 2 Strength data sheet